 A new peer reviewed maternity epilepsy toolkit designed to improve history taking; reduce risk, increase knowledge and awareness and provide a summary of a woman’s epilepsy management in pregnancy.
 Documentation should start at the booking appointment and continue throughout pregnancy and the postnatal period.
 Please use alongside information from the RCOG green top epilepsy in pregnancy guidelines (2016) and this website.
-Click on the PDF below to download and print the PDF double sided to form a three page booklet.
-Qualitative research into midwives views of toolkit starting soon.
+Click on the PDF below to download and print the PDF double sided.
+Qualitative research on experiences of using the toolkit is being submitted for publication in February 19 .